Quantum Groups, Discrete Magnus Expansion, Pre-Lie and Tridendriform Algebras: Discrete Magnus expansion and discrete pre-Lie Magnus expansion

-We may than express the elements of the discrete analogue of Dyson's series (\ref{tt2b}) in terms of the tridendriform algebra in analogy to Proposition \ref{lemma01}. \begin{lemma}{ } The elements of the generalized discrete Dyson series (\ref{tt2b}) are expressed in terms of the tridendriform action $\succ $ as
+We may then express the elements of the discrete analogue of Dyson's series~(\ref{tt2b}) in terms of the tridendriform algebra in analogy to Proposition~\ref{lemma01}. {\begin{lem}{ } The elements of the discrete Dyson series~\eqref{tt2b} are expressed as